rprichard/CxxCodeBrowser/README.md

 ### Building on OS X

-SourceWeb is tested with OS X 10.10, but is likely to work with some older versions.
+CxxCodeBrowser is tested with OS X 10.10, but is likely to work with some older versions.
 It will not work with OS X 10.6, because OS X 10.6 lacks libc++, necessary for C++11.
 Satisfy the prerequisites: